 A profile that has been targeted by several deliveries is counted only once.

-Facebook and Twitter channels are not taken into account.
+Facebook and X (formerly known as Twitter) channels are not taken into account.

 Active profiles count is available for Marketing instances only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.